charchar1245/Charlie_Portfolio/projects/housing-prices/README.md

 - Well-engineered features drastically improve accuracy
 - One-hot encoding was essential for categorical handling
 - Normalization stabilized gradients during training
 - Adam optimizer performed well on mixed feature scales

+  ---

+## Conclusion
+This project showcases the power of neural networks over simpler Machine Learning models such as Naive Bayes, k-Nearest-Neighbor, or decision tree forests.
+Typically in those simpler models, less important features must be eliminated before regression is performed because the models are only equipped to handle the important features of a dataset.
+In this example with 81 features, a simple neural network uses every feature available and still produces an accurate output for every single case.